code-423n4/2023-01-astaria/README.md

 Astaria runs on [Foundry](https://github.com/foundry-rs/foundry).
 If you don't have it installed, follow the installation instructions [here](https://book.getfoundry.sh/getting-started/installation).

+Note that since this codebase uses Foundry remappings for imports, cmd/ctrl-click to jump to different files is not currently supported.

 To install contract dependencies, run:

 ```sh